-The Western Toad (Anaxyrus boreas) is a charming frog species that was once very abundant throughout its wide range.
-They are found throughout the Pacific Northwest into Southeast Alaska, south to California, Baja California and east across the Great Basin into the Rocky Mountains of New Mexico, Utah, and Colorado and north through western Montana and western Canada.
-This species has had huge declines in populations and is state-listed as Endangered in New Mexico and Colorado — where is known as the Boreal Toad — and a species of special concern in other states.
-In Washington State Western Toad is a State Candidate Species.
-The status of Whatcom County populations is unknown, other that we know it was once very common in the lowlands of the County and is now rare in these locations.
+The Western Toad (Anaxyrus boreas) is a charming frog species that was once abundant throughout its wide range.
+The species,, including some geographically isolated occurrences, is found throughout the Pacific Northwest into Southeast Alaska, south to California, Baja California and east across the Great Basin into the Rocky Mountains of New Mexico, Utah, and Colorado and north through western Montana and western Canada.
+Western Toad has experienced significant declines in populations and is state-listed as Endangered in New Mexico and Colorado — where is known as the Boreal Toad and has disappeared in much of its former range — and a “species of special concern” in other states.
+In Washington, Western Toad is a State Candidate Species.
+The status of Whatcom County populations is unknown, other than we know it was once very common in the lowlands of the County and is now rare in these locations.

 YOU are essential to this project because it relies on community-based science.
 We will train you to be a Toadly Toad observer and data collector so you can contribute to helping this wonderful critter.

 Watch for an announcement about how to get more involved in this project!